iamobservable/open-webui-starter/README.md

 **Speech in Spanish**

-Generate Spanish speach from a speaker with a Spanish accent.
+Generate Spanish speech from a speaker with a Spanish accent.

 ```sh
 curl -X POST "http://localhost:5050/v1/audio/speech" \